Guide to Wahoo SYSTM: Fitness tracking and workouts for your smart trainer

 Back in 2021, SYSTM replaced Sufferfest as Wahoo’s dedicated online training platform.
 It took the existing popular Sufferfest design and packed it with many more features to create one of the most holistic cycling training apps available.
 This includes cycling workouts, structured training plans, mental training, strength training workouts, yoga exercises, plus a plethora of videos and inspirational content (there’s more on all of the features available below).

-Wahoo expanded its online platforms further in 2022 when it acquired RGT, a virtual cycling app more similar to Zwift.
-Together, RGT and SYSTM sit alongside each other in one subscription service called Wahoo X, but not for long.
+Wahoo expanded its online platforms further in 2022 when it acquired RGT, a virtual cycling app similar to Zwift.
+Together, RGT and SYSTM sat alongside each other in one subscription service called Wahoo X.

 How much does Wahoo SYSTM cost?